nm-z/AutoML/README.md

 ### Quick Smoke Test
 Run the helper script to verify your setup.
-It activates the default environment and runs all three engines for 60 seconds on the sample dataset:
+It automatically activates the default environment, installs any missing Python packages, and runs all three engines for 60 seconds on the sample dataset:

 ```bash
 ./run_all.sh